May is Mental Health Awareness Month, a time dedicated to raising awareness and eliminating the stigma surrounding mental health.

 - Do you feel irritated, possibly to the point of lashing out at people you care about?

-Follow Linn County and Linn County Public Health on social media as we share information and resources available in our community.
+Follow Linn County and Linn County Public Health on social media as we share information to end the mental health stigma and to make resources available in our community.